zlouis/2017_BFRSS_Analysis/README.md

 line 61  - Rename output file to match line 7<br>
 line 70  - Rename output file to match line 7<br>
 line 152 - Rename output file to match line 7<br>

+## Guide

+`process3.jl` When running this file,

+1) It will create an output file to store extracted data<br>
+2) Data values will be replaced with human readable values and be pushed to Dataframe (df)<br>